 -- banks and mortgage companies -- offer limited choices for Multi-Family properties over 5 Units.

-John and Mike have many resources to assist you in your Rental Property search.
+have many resources to assist you in your Rental Property search.
+Sometimes the

-Sometimes the property you are seeking is available but not actively advertised in the market to find all available properties
+property you are seeking is available but not actively advertised in the market to find all available properties and they

-and they can assist you in the selection process by providing objective
+can assist you in the selection process by providing objective information

-Experts, like John & Mike can guide you through the closing process and make sure everything flows together
+guide you through the closing process and make sure everything flows together smoothly.

 Free Investment Property Calculator & Rental Tools